ADD & ADHD,

 If the tingling becomes lighter or stays the same – or feels more like an “energy” or a “force” of some sort, I will re-focus on the breath for a while.
 Often times the feeling becomes stronger- sometimes it dies away- no matter- if you are attached to the idea of having the feeling – it goes away, almost invariably- better to just let it go like everything else during meditation and continue to watch the breath.

-For me if it starts in the hands it usually goes up the arms through the chest and into the legs and feet- if it starts in the feet it travels upwards to legs, stomach, chest, shoulders, arms and hands- no matter how it goes-
+For me if it starts in the hands it usually goes up the arms through the chest and into the legs and feet- if it starts in the feet it travels upwards to the legs, stomach, chest, shoulders, arms, and hands- no matter how it goes-

 Once this state comes- you may be “visited” by it occasionally in the future- it’s a sign that your meditation is progressing and you may start to experience incredible Jhana, and other states, shortly-

 The key to the meditation after this point, I believe, is to keep coming to this point- where there is no thought- where there is no body- no awareness of body or self- come to this point many times and just have “nothing”-

 It sort of goes on its own from there- it comes “to” you- you are not reaching something – it is coming TO you- remember if you think you are pursuing something- in control of this- if you think that you are becoming something- someone great- if your head swells- your ego swells- it does not come to you-